tyropro/CLIBookmarks/README.md

 - Move the compiled file (usually in `target/debug`) to a folder with the `sites.db` file (find this in `data/`).

 ### Disclaimer
 This is not meant to be secure.
-It's just meant to work :)
+It's just meant to keep the actual readable text off of the filesystem :)